Cantera/cantera-website/posts/GSoC_2019_Project_First_Evaluation.md

 ## Detail Page

   In this page, users can either edit their files or hit "convert to YAML" button to convert files.
-Editing function is still in developing, so the web will jump to an editing page without loading contents once "Edit" button is hit.
+The editing function is still in development.
 Also, there is a "Back to mechanism list" link for users going back to list view.

 ![image of detail page](https://github.com/12Chao/myproject/blob/master/images/detail%20page.png)